Financial Aid FAQs

 Q: I am not a US citizen, can I apply for assistance?

-A: If you meet the FAFSA filing requirements for an eligible non-citizen, you may be considered for federal and institutional aid.
+A: If you meet the FAFSA filing requirements for an eligible non-citizen, you may be considered for aid.
 Please log on to www.studentloans.gov to determine if you qualify as an eligible non-citizen.